-- 4. Add the checkers.jar file, which is produced in the checkers directory by a successful build, to your classpath.
-(If you do not do this, you will have to supply the -cp checkers.jar option whenever you run javac and use a checker plugin.) - 5.
+- 3. Add the checkers/checkers.jar file to your classpath.
+(If you do not do this, you will have to supply the -cp checkers.jar option whenever you run javac and use a checker plugin.) - 4.
 Test that everything works: - Run the NonNull checker examples (see Section 3.3.1). - Run ant all-tests in the checkers directory: ant all-tests